ITAR and EAR Compliance and Modern Product Development (Part II)

 The physical location of the hardware, be it file server, laptop, on-site PLM system, Cloud system, or external drive.
 For ITAR and EAR controlled data, the physical location must be the United States.

 Prevention of any other uncontrolled, unaudited system, or device that might share the same network (physical or logical) from being able to communicate with the system storing controlled data.

 Example: An easily understood example would be a network file server.
 If it stores controlled data, it cannot be accessible from other file servers (on the same network) that are open to foreign nationals or from U.S. citizens in an office outside the U.S. via the network.

 For any solution you use with controlled product data, you should assess these key areas.

 In the file, we list two PLM solution options (yes, one of them is Arena’s platform) in order to make this more concrete and useful.
 We have provided you a summary of how our solution answers these requirements areas as well as prompts to explore other options, such as on-site PLM.

 You can (and should) then do this assessment exercise for every solution you are considering—or already have in place.
 Remember the Don’t Assume mantra.
-Any tool you use (including shared files on a server) with export controlled data needs to be assessed.
+Any tool you use (including shared files on a server) with export-controlled data needs to be assessed.

-    In our Part III of this series, we’ll move away from regulatory intricacies and look at the business of making product for both commercial and defense, why it can be a bit tricky, and the most important things to get right for success in all your markets
+In our Part III of this series, we’ll move away from regulatory intricacies and look at the business of making products for both commercial and defense, why it can be a bit tricky, and the most important things to get right for success in all your markets